 trackage.
 Its 19-mile line connects Metamora and they use one of

 several diesel locomotives on the property to power their trains.
 The

 railroad also hosts a number of special events throughout the year such

 as the Polar Express and "A Day Out With Thomas" the tank engine.
 To learn more about riding their trains and planning a visit please stop by their website.

-If you are interested in learning more about Indiana train rides, Kalmbach Publishing/Trains Magazine releases their Tourist Trains Guidebook each year, which highlights most such destinations throughout the U.S. and Canada.
+If you are interested in learning more about Indiana train rides and railroad museums, Kalmbach Publishing/Trains Magazine releases their Tourist Trains Guidebook each year, which highlights most such destinations throughout the U.S. and Canada.